 Students from the Departments of Biological Sciences, Chemistry, and Mathematics and Physics are selected for the S3RP opportunity each summer and work under the direction of a faculty mentor.
-A minimum of three (3) student positions, supported by a generous gift from BD Diagnostics, are reserved for incoming transfer students who have committed to attending SU in the subsequent fall semester.
 Faculty serve as the research mentors for two or three students.

 Students who are selected for the S3RP fulfill the following requirements:

 - Research seminar at end of the program